Novid-Patsham/Mini-Portfolio-Project-Hub/README.md

-# Mini Portfolio Projects
+# Mini Portfolio Project Hub

-Data Analytics Portfolio Projects utilizing concepts such as Data Cleaning, Wrangling, Analysis and Visualization.
+This Data Analytics Portfolio Project Hub showcases concepts such as Data Cleaning, Wrangling, Analysis and Visualization using SQL Server Management, R Studio and Tableau.

 ## Project Description: